COVID-19 Health and Safety Procedures

 - Cosumnes River College Health and Wellness Center, Monday through Thursday from 9:00 am to 4:00 pm

-- Students: Folsom Lake College Welcome and Student Success Center, Monday through Thursday from 8:30 am to 4:00 pm
+- Folsom Lake College Health and Wellness Center, Monday through Thursday from 8:30 am to 4:00 pm

 - Sacramento City College Health and Wellness Center, Monday through Thursday from 9:00 am to 3:00 pm